Mar 11

 Contact Otelo or Ofcom and report your problems

-If you cannot resolve your issues with ISP then you are free to write to the Otelo, ombudsman of the office of the telecommunications, when you come across trouble with the existing service provider.
+If you cannot resolve your issues with the ISP then you are free to write to the Otelo, ombudsman of the office of the telecommunications, when you come across trouble with the existing service provider.
 The service is free for the general public and the expenses will go to the supplier.
 Hence you will be taken seriously if you involve the ombudsman.
-Even if the supplier is not a member of Otelo, you can still write to the Ofcom, who are the independent regulators in UK.
+Even if the supplier is not a member of Otelo, you can still write to Ofcom, who are the independent regulators in UK.
 Always make it a regular practice to send a copy of your complaints to Ofcom or the ombudsman to the head of customer services of your supplier.
-The customer services may then resolve the issue quicker than formal complaint from Ofcom/Otelo is processed.
+The customer services may then resolve the issue quicker than the formal complaint from Ofcom/Otelo is processed.

 Go to media, if you are helpless